Annual renewals for 2023 are open!

 Each activity should be entered separately, and should have both a category (e.g. Required Trainings) and selected subcategory/description (e.g. Ethics Training).
 If you attempt to combine multiple activities into a single entry, the database may not recognize that you have met your minimum requirements.

-There’s a new question on the activity tracking form this year; please write a brief reflection on how each activity will influence your future practice.
+As you add each activity, please remember to write a brief reflection on how it will influence your future practice.

 When you’re done, choose Submit to College from the menu.